Ji-Xpress/ji-xpress/doc/packs.md

 ### Executing custom functions

-* The `ObjectFunctionality` node of each object has the following:
+* The `ObjectCoder` node of each object has the following:

 ```gdscript
 ## Executes a function from the parent object